Skip Heller

-Fred "Skip" Heller (born October 4, 1965) is an American singer, songwriter, and guitarist.
+Fred Steven "Skip" Heller (born October 4, 1965) is an American singer, songwriter, and guitarist.
 Although active in many different types of music as a performer, producer, and historian coming out of the Philadelphia jazz scene, and in spite of local critical recognition, he did not make a large mark in his hometown.

+Early life

+Fred Steven Heller was born on October 4, 1965, in Philadelphia.
+He was the oldest of three children born to an Italian father and a Jewish mother.